wwmmkk/FrameGlimpse/README.md

 * You can grant, limit, or revoke Photos access in iOS Settings.
 * If you use Limited Photos access, you can choose which items the App may access.
-* You can cancel media processing operations where the App provides a cancel option.
+* You can cancel media-processing operations where the App provides a cancel option.
+* You can choose whether to download an individual iCloud item for processing.
+* You can choose whether to preserve available metadata in exported results.
 * You can choose whether to save generated results to your Photos library.
+* You can choose whether to export generated results to the Files app or another destination.
 * You can choose whether to delete selected media.
 * You can choose whether to send feedback.
-* Before sending feedback, you can cancel the email or remove the diagnostic log attachment.
+* Before sending feedback, you can review, edit, or cancel the email.
+* You can choose whether to add screenshots, files, or other attachments to a feedback email.
+* You can request deletion of feedback information that you previously sent to us.

+You can review or change Photos access in:

+**Settings > Privacy & Security > Photos > FrameGlimpse**

+Some App features may become unavailable or limited if you deny or revoke the required permissions.

 ---